wework/wework.github.io/_drafts/react-reflux-to-redux.markdown

 A few caveats before diving into the new code:

  * We adopted the [ducks/modules](https://github.com/erikras/ducks-modular-redux) pattern from the [The React/Redux/HotReloader Boilerplate app](https://github.com/erikras/react-redux-universal-hot-example) when building our Redux actions and reducers.
 This is why our implementation might look slightly different from those in the Redux docs.
- * As we went through the process of converting Reflux to Redux we also updated our code to the new ES6 syntax.
+ * As we went through the process of converting Reflux to Redux we also updated our code to ES6.

 #### Redux: Building a module